starlight-traveler/fmnc-monitoring/README.md

 PCAP files are fully usable in Wireshark, utility files can screen for Block ACKs and other data.

-CSV is s generic list of SSIDs and other data that is generally useful, will output as a default.
+CSV is a generic list of SSIDs and other data that is generally useful, will output as a default.

 How often we are querying the disk to see how much space is left.